 If you’re looking for a website specifically targeted towards French-speaking youth, 1jour1actu is a good place to start.
 This website is packed with tons of news articles, videos and podcasts, so your students will have fun and be challenged while they’re learning.

 As a teacher, you can create an account with them, which allows you to download posters, videos and quizzes.
 You can dive into content on subjects ranging from outer space, sports and even Harry Potter!

 This kid and teen-friendly French daily newspaper is the perfect resource for quality, accessible French and world news on subjects including politics, the economy, science and society.
 You’ll need to subscribe for a membership, but you’ll be happy you did.

 Members can access fresh articles with highlighted keywords along with explanations, images and activity ideas, as well as comprehensive research on newsworthy topics, infographics and more.
 You’ll find it all by clicking on the “Dossiers thématiques” (Thematic files) category.

 Alternatively, sign up for a free account and read one article of your choice every week.
-You can also access videos, comics and quizzes for free and without registration.
+You can also access videos and contests for free and without registration.